cgdntx/docker-sabnzbd-mp4-automator/README.md

-# Forked from aront/radarr and adapted for SABnzbd
+## Forked from aront/radarr and adapted for SABnzbd
 A docker container based on linuxserver/sabnzbd with mp4 automation baked in

 ## Usage
-.Removed GID / UID from original assuming 911 from linuxserver sonarr/radarr .Changed volumes and ports to reflect SABnzbd
+* Removed GID / UID from original assuming 911 from linuxserver sonarr/radarr
+* Changed volumes and ports to reflect SABnzbd
-.Changed automator path
+* Changed automator path

 ````
 docker create \
     --name sabnzbd \